 “Well that’s fine, because you’re a dork as well.”

-“I’m a cool dork,” I corrected with a cheeky smile.
+“I’m a cool dork.”
+I corrected.
 He stared at me thoughtfully for a moment.

 “What’s the difference?”
 He asked.

-“Well, I don’t dye my hair for starters,” I began, checking it off on my fingers and ignoring his cry of protest, “And I don’t work in a spell specialising ministry department.
-And I don’t own a Black Dragons T-shirt,” I gave a pointed look at his choice of a shirt with a smirk.
+“Well, I don’t dye my hair for starters.”
+I began, checking it off on my fingers and ignoring his cry of protest.
+“And I don’t work in an obscure and pointless ministry department.
+And I don’t own a Black Dragons T-shirt.”
+I gave a pointed look at his choice of a shirt with a smirk.
 He ruffled his hair and smiled guiltily.